 Explain what happens to your stomach when you are hungry.

-In what way is the brain like the conductor of an orchestra?
+In wh at way is the brain like the conductor of an orchestra?

 Write down the different things you can do when you are eating.

-"Your body is an orchestra" is a metaphor.
-The body is being compared to an orchestra, without using "like" or "as".
-Turn this metaphor into a simile and use it in a sentence of your own.
+body is an orchestra" is a metaphor.
+The body is being compared to an orchestra, but using "like" or "as".
+Turn this metaphor into a simile and use it in a sentence of own.

-What do you think happens if some parts of the body can't work properly because you don't look after them?
+do you think happens if some parts of the body can't work properly because you look after them?

-Reread the extract and then write the information, starting from when you wash your hands, as a set of instructions.
-Don't forget to number your instructions and to use the imperative.
+hand nd the extract and then write the information, starting from when you wash your s, as a set of instructions.
+Don't forget to number your instructions and to use the rative.
 We have done two instructions for you.

 1. Wash your hands.

 2. Sit down at the table.

 3.

 4.

 5.

 6.

 7.

 8.

-Checklist
+TEACHER: Sign Date

+RUSGRIIZA

-ICAN
+ICAN U 3

 talk about not following instructions

 read instructions

 answer questions

 give an opinion

 complete sentences

 identify antonyms

 write instructions in a variety of forms

 use the imperative tense

 identify prefixes and suffixes

 make sentences

 use metonymy

 rewrite sentences using the correct verbs

 identify differences between texts

 determine which of two texts is clearer and explain why

 identify the purpose of instructional texts

 identify main and subordinate clauses

 identify phrases

 spell words correctly

 give clear instructions

 write notes to plan instructions

 discuss different stories I like to read

 create a mind map, plan, write and edit a story